Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

-and $\alpha_j > 0$ are weights for each objective. $L_1$ enforces that the evolution of the dynamics when mapped to the latent space should be captured by the ball predicted by $\hat{g}$.
-As this is trivially satisfied if the ball is of infinite radius, $L_2$ is defined to penalize the size of the set. $L_3$ is a standard autoencoder loss that attempts to learn an architecture where the composition $h_{dec}(\enc(\cdot))$ is an Identity function.
-Loss functions $L_1-L_3$ encourage a latent space where dynamics do not grow rapidly, which helps construct an abstraction with sparse transitions, and requires the latent space to remain informative enough to decode accurately.
+and $\alpha_j > 0$ are weights for each objective. $L_1$ and $L_2$ encourage that the evolution of the dynamics when mapped to the latent space should be captured by a small ball predicted by $\hat{g}$. $L_3$ is a standard loss that attempts to learn an architecture where the composition $\dec(\enc(\cdot))$ is Identity.
+Loss functions $L_1$-$L_3$ encourage a latent space where dynamics do not grow rapidly, which helps construct an abstraction with sparse transitions, and requires the latent space to remain informative enough to decode accurately.

-Objectives $L_4$ and $L_5$ are introduced to further encourage the expressivity of the latent space. $L_4$ is a required loss term when using a Variational Autoencoder and acts as a regularization term during training that prevents the collapse of the latent space; post training the encoder must be used as a deterministic function. $L_5$ is a term that encourages the notion of distance to be similar between the original space and the latent space, with weighting matrices $A_X, A_Z$; similarly to $L_4$ this helps prevent the collapse of the latent space and encourages regions to be separated in the latent domain.
+Objectives $L_4$ and $L_5$ are introduced to further encourage the expressivity of the latent space. $L_4$, a Variational Autoencoder loss term, acts as a regularizer that prevents the collapse of the latent space; post training the encoder is used as a deterministic function.
+Variation in training forces the encoder to distinguish between similar inputs and prevents other loss terms from being trivially satisfied by mapping all inputs to a point. $L_5$ encourages the notion of distance to be similar between the original space and the latent space, with weighting matrices $A_X, A_Z$, and encourages regions to be separated in the latent domain.

-It should be noted, that while $\hat{g}$ and $h_{dec}$ are required for the encoder $\enc$ to be well informed during training, they hold no guarantees on correctness and cannot be directly used to create the abstraction.
-We also note that $h_{dec}$ can be defined as a set-valued neural network, to more accurately represent how points in the latent space are mapped to sets in the high-dimensional space.
+It should be noted, that while $\hat{g}$ and $\dec$ are required for the encoder $\enc$ to be well informed during training, they hold no guarantees on correctness and cannot be directly used to create the abstraction.
+We also note that $\dec$ can be defined as a set-valued neural network, to more accurately represent how points in the latent space are mapped to sets in the high-dimensional space.